friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/basics/minimum.md

 | `normal`        | float3   | Normal corresponding to the closest hit-position|
 | `hitIndex`        | int   | Hit-index corresponding to the closest hit-position|

-The outputs can be used for further computations using lighting functions (e.g. [Sunrise](../lighting/sunriseLight.md)).
+The outputs can be used for further computations using [Lighting Functions](../lighting/generalInformation.md).

 ---